Our food system is a very significant contributor to greenhouse gas emissions. The figures are startling.

 - Less meat and dairy, and more food from plants

 Products from farmed animals – meat and dairy products such as milk and cheese – are among the most energy-intensive and greenhouse-gas intensive food products of all.
-According to latest figures from the United Nations, animal farming globally causes more greenhouse gas emissions than all of the cars, lorries and planes in the world put together, and the impact is increasing.
+According to latest figures from the United Nations, animal farming globally causes more greenhouse gas emissions than transport, and the impact is increasing.
 This is partly due to methane gas from the digestive systems of ruminants (cows and sheep burping), but also due to large areas of forest being cleared to grow grain and beans for livestock (including cows, pigs and chickens) to eat.

 - Local and seasonal food